UoMResearchIT/r-tidyverse-digital-humanities/_episodes/02-project-intro.md

 exercises: 10
 questions:
 - "How can I manage my projects in R?"
+- "How can I manage my environment within an R session"
 objectives:
 - To be able to create self-contained projects in RStudio
 keypoints: